-Get a free, no obligation personal loan quote with rates as low as 6.99%
+Get a free, no obligation personal loan quote with rates as low as 9.99%

-Get Started You can apply with no effect to your credit score
+Get Started You can apply with no impact to your credit score

-One of the hardest financial issues that immigrants face is that you cannot transfer a credit report and rating from one country to another.
-You have to build it from zero.
-This makes it difficult to qualify for credit products such as unsecured credit cards, lines of credit, business loans, and of course, mortgages.
+Immigrating to a new country is no easy feat and often involves countless financial hardships.
+One of the financial issues that immigrants face is that you cannot transfer a credit report and rating from one country to another, and instead must build it from scratch.
+This makes it difficult to qualify for credit products such as credit cards, lines of credit, business loans, and of course, mortgages.

-What Type of Newcomers Can Get a Mortgage in Canada?
+What Type Of Newcomers Can Get A Mortgage In Canada?

 Luckily, there are a few mortgage programs offered by various lenders that cater to newcomers to Canada.
-Each program has different rates, term lengths, eligibility and benefits.
+Each program has different rates, term lengths, eligibility, and benefits.

-RBC Mortgage for Newcomers to Canada Program
+RBC Mortgage For Newcomers To Canada Program

 RBC has different options for newcomers depending on their employment history and ability to save for a down payment.